-Providers are required to first file an appeal directly with the BadgerCare Plus HMO (health maintenance organization) or Medicaid SSI (Supplemental Security Income) HMO within 60 calendar days of receipt of the initial denial.
-Providers are required to include a letter explaining why the HMO or SSI HMO should pay the claim.
-The appeal should be sent to the address indicated on the HMO's or SSI HMO's denial notice.
+BadgerCare Plus and Medicaid SSI (Supplemental Security Income) managed care contracted and non-contracted providers are required to first file an appeal directly with the BadgerCare Plus HMO (health maintenance organization) or Medicaid SSI HMO after the initial payment denial or reduction.
+Providers should refer to their signed contract with the HMO or the HMO's website for specific filing timelines and responsibilities (e.g., PA, claim filing timelines, and coordination of benefits requirements) pertaining to filing a claim reconsideration and/or filing a formal appeal.
+The provider's signed contract with the HMO may dictate the final decision.
+Filing a claim reconsideration is not the same as filing a formal appeal.

+Appeal documents must reach the HMO within the time frame established by the HMO.
+Special care should be taken to ensure the documents reach the HMO timely by allowing enough time for USPS mail handling or by using a verifiable delivery method (e.g., fax, certified mail or secure email).
-The HMO or SSI HMO then has 45 calendar days to respond in writing to the appeal.
-The HMO or SSI HMO decides whether to pay the claim and sends the provider a letter stating the decision.

-If the HMO or SSI HMO does not respond in writing within 45 calendar days, or if the provider is dissatisfied with the HMO's or

-SSI HMO's response, the provider may send a written appeal to ForwardHealth within 60 calendar days.
+The HMO or SSI HMO has 45 calendar days to respond in writing to an appeal.
+The HMO or SSI HMO decides whether or not to pay the claim and sends a letter stating this decision.
+If the HMO or SSI HMO does not respond in writing within 45 calendar days, or if the provider is dissatisfied with the HMO's or SSI HMO's response, the provider may send a written appeal to ForwardHealth within 60 calendar days from the end of the 45 calendar day timeline or the date of the HMO response.